 Lewisburg is a somewhat small city located in the state of Tennessee.
 With a population of 11,480 people and four constituent neighborhoods, Lewisburg is the 52nd largest community in Tennessee.

-When you are in Lewisburg, you'll notice that it is more blue-collar than most other communities in America.
-37.09% of Lewisburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lewisburg is a blue-collar town, with 39.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lewisburg is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Lewisburg who work in office and administrative support (12.75%), sales jobs (11.33%), and food service (7.38%).
+There are especially a lot of people living in Lewisburg who work in office and administrative support (13.17%), sales jobs (11.23%), and food service (5.86%).

 Lewisburg is a very ethnically-diverse city.
 The people who call Lewisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewisburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lewisburg include German, English, Italian, and French .